Skip to content

 Getting started

-If using an Apple Developer account, certificates can be generated by linking your Developer account to Xcode and exporting the certificate file from Xcode, or you can log in to your Apple Developer account online and download the certificate through a web browser.
+Certificates can be generated by linking your Developer account to Xcode and exporting the certificate from Xcode.
+Alternatively, you can log in to your Apple Developer account online and download the certificate through a web browser.

 Signing PKGs with Terminal and Command Line

-First, open Keychain Access within macOS and locate the certificate.
-If using an Apple certificate, the name of the certificate should start with “Developer ID Installer:”, followed by your Apple Developer account name, and ending with some serial number in parenthesis – take note of this information.
+If using an Apple certificate: The certificate's name should start with “Developer ID Installer” followed by your Apple Developer account name and ending with a serial number in parenthesis.

 productsign --sign "Developer ID Installer: Your Developer Name (1A2B3C4D5E)" ~/Desktop/example.pkg ~/Desktop/signed-example.pkg

-Then, run the command.
-If it is successful, you should see something similar to the following printed out in Terminal:
+3. Run the command.
+If successful, you should see the following output in Terminal:

 productsign: using timestamp authority for signature productsign: signing product with identity "Developer ID Installer: Your Developer Name (1A2B3C4D5E)" from keychain /Users/sdeveloper/Library/Keychains/login.keychain-db productsign: adding certificate "Developer ID Certification Authority" productsign: adding certificate "Apple Root CA" productsign: Wrote signed product archive to /Users/sdeveloper/Downloads/munkitools_signed-3.2.0.3476.pkg

-Verify that the signed package is located at the destination you specified.
+4. Verify that the signed package is located at the specified destination.

 Signing using Xcode

-If you are developing your macOS PKG in Xcode and have an Apple Developer account linked to it, Xcode can automatically request a certificate from your Developer account and add it to the signing certificate to the package during the build and archive stages.
-We recommend referring to Apple’s documentation for more detailed instructions on this process.
+Suppose you are developing your macOS PKG in Xcode and have an Apple Developer account linked to it.
+In that case, Xcode can automatically request a certificate from your Developer account and add it to the package's signing certificate during the build and archive stages.

 Third-party tools

-The first step is to download and install the Hancock app to your computer.
-Links to download the installer can be found in the releases section of the Hancock GitHub site.
+1. Download and install the Hancock app from the releases section of the Hancock GitHub site.

 Distributing the package

-Any of these methods will allow you to adequately sign a macOS PKG for distribution with MDM.
-Once complete, you can upload the .pkg file to SimpleMDM and deploy it to your Macs.
+You can upload the .pkg file to SimpleMDM or your preferred MDM solution and deploy it to your Macs.

 SimpleMDM Favicon